We Don't Live Here Anymore: Production

 Naomi Watts, who had been longtime friends with director John Curran, had the choice of lead roles.
 She declined to play Terry because she had just finished filming "the emotionally draining" 21 Grams.
 Laura Dern had initial reservations about playing Terry, saying "I was halfway through the script, I thought, 'OK, I’ve read this before.
 This is a great part, but the guy has this ogre wife and he’s about to get into this affair.
 They're obviously going to run off together and I'll be this boorish character who ends up alone.'"
 However, Curran convinced Dern that the character and her relationship with Jack would be more complex.

 The film was shot in 30 days.

 Reception

 Release

 We Don’t Live Here Anymore premiered in January 2004 at the Sundance Film Festival, where it won the Waldo Salt Screenwriting Award for Larry Gross.

-Warner Independent Pictures purchased distribution rights for the film and it was given a limited theatrical release on August 13, 2004.
+Following its premiere at Sundance, Warner Independent Pictures acquired North American and the U.K. distribution rights for $2 million, including backend profits, with Miramax Films and Newmarket Films also bidding for the film.
+It was then given a limited release on August 13, 2004.